tamsri/radio-gyms/README.md

 ![Radio Gyms](https://github.com/intelek-ai/radio-gyms/blob/master/assets/logo.png)

 Radio Gyms is an open-source bundle of AI environments for radio communications.
-The simulations are composed of Open AI Gym and various theoretical radio propagation models, specifically for AI research in telecommunications.
+The simulations are built for AI gyms with the support of radio-related calculation modules, and theoretical radio propagation models to simulate an accurate prediction, specifically to perform reinforcement learning algorithms.

 ## Installation
 ### PyPi Package via pip